Climbing the Florence Duomo: Key Tips for Brunelleschi’s Dome

 This way, you can get tickets to the dome climb (as well as all the other sites of the Florence Duomo) for just €30 for adults.
 The price is lowered to €12 for kids age 7-14 and tickets are free for children 6 and under.

 But be aware that tickets sell out two or even four weeks in advance, especially for the most desirable time slots.
-For example, I’m looking now on April 29th, and I can’t find a single time slot open until May 14th and it’s at the very end of the day.
+For example, When I wrote this post, I was looking on April 29th, but I couldn’t find a single time slot open until May 14th, at the very end of the day when Florence would be shrouded in darkness.

-Even when I look for a month from today, there are full time slots that are already sold out, and May isn’t even quite the peak of peak season!
+Even when I looked for a month out, there are full time slots that are already sold out, and May isn’t even quite the peak of peak season!

 Note that these steps are listed for use on a desktop.
 It may look a little different on mobile.